brandondunbar/daily-task-bot/README.md

-# 🧠 LeetCode Daily Task Generator
+# 🧠 Daily Task Generator

-This project automates the generation of daily LeetCode practice tasks using data from a configurable Google Sheet.
-It creates a templated Google Doc containing the day's algorithm topic and problem, optionally integrating with Google Calendar.
+This project automates the generation of daily tasks using data from a configurable Google Sheet.
+It creates a templated Google Doc containing the day's algorithm topic and problem, integrating with Google Calendar.

 ---